bbchung/clighter8/README.md

 This software is licensed under the [GPL v3 license][gpl].

-Note: This license does not cover the files that come from the LLVM and GNU Global or other third party libraries.
+Note: This license does not cover the files that come from the LLVM or other third party libraries.

 [libclang]: http://llvm.org/apt/
 [gpl]: http://www.gnu.org/copyleft/gpl.html